Arch-Network/docs/developers/testnet/onboarding-guide.md

 In the spirit of true decentralization, this approach provides the added benefit of resilience; should the other RPC services experience an outage, your dapp (and users) would not be impacted as a result.
 :::

+## Bitcoin RPC Providers

+Arch dapp developers need an active Bitcoin RPC to point to.
+Builders can either choose to run a Bitcoin node themselves or should connect with a Bitcoin RPC provider to facilitate communication with the Bitcoin network.

+**Providers:**

+- [Maestro BTC RPC]

 ## Bitcoin Testnet4 Faucet